- To design a stable careers programme from Year 8 to 11 providing all students with CEIAG.

 - Learn from career and labour market information through targeted CEIAG and use of Labour Market Information (LMI) in the careers programme.

 - To address the needs of each pupil through targeted information and advice guidance (IAG) depending on personal need and education and career intentions/aspirations.

 - To link curriculum learning to careers by designing opportunities for Employability and Enterprise within faculties and departments and contact with employers, particularly within the vocational curriculum.

 - To design encounters with employers and employees through opportunities within faculties and departments and within the enrichment curriculum.

 - To enable experiences of workplaces through workplace visits, work experience (for selected students) in Year 10

 - To design encounters with further and higher education through opportunities within the enrichment curriculum, particularly in Years 10 and 11.

 - To provide personal guidance [independent and impartial] to all students, particularly those in Years 1o and 11.

 Alongside timetabled lessons, Years 8 to 11 follow a careers programme that is based on five key areas.
-Our careers programme is delivered through our tutor time provision.

 Moreover, our careers programme is delivered through our Theme Day provision whereby a part or full day off-timetable is used to cover elements of the programme e.g. employer interviews.